Cor-Ina/Sunnyside-Landing-Page/README.md

 - header (with navbar, image and h1 title)
 - sidebar (with menu links and social media icons)
 - main, with the following Sections: About, Services, Projects, Testimonials, and Gallery
 - footer, with menu links and social media icons, plus attribution section

-I used semantic HTML to make it easier for search engines and screen readers to understand the content of the page.

 Assigned alt text to important images.